mikaeltyrsen/kpop_stage/README.md

    python app.py
    ```

-   The app launches the default loop and exposes the control page at `http://<pi-ip-address>:666/`.
+   The app launches the default loop and exposes the control page at `https://<pi-ip-address>/` (HTTP requests to port `80` are redirected automatically).

+### HTTPS configuration

+The application enables HTTPS by default using the Let's Encrypt certificate paths:

+- Certificate: `/etc/letsencrypt/live/player.demonhunters.show/fullchain.pem`
+- Private key: `/etc/letsencrypt/live/player.demonhunters.show/privkey.pem`

+Override the defaults by exporting `TLS_CERT_PATH` and/or `TLS_KEY_PATH` before launching the app.
+You can also customise the listening ports (`HTTP_PORT`, `HTTPS_PORT`) or disable automatic redirects by setting `FORCE_HTTPS=0`.

 ## DMX output